 Seat In Your First Class Apartment

-The very comfortable recliner seat is equipped with in-seat massage and a pneumatic cushion control system.
-The seat has two arm rests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower of the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
-Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet which holds the noise-cancelling headsets.
+The very comfortable recliner seat is equipped with an in-seat massage and a pneumatic cushion control system.
+The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
+By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+Next to the seat, there’s a minibar stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

 Each First Class Apartment has a 24-inch (60 cm) flat-screen, which features hundreds of hours of on-demand entertainment.
-You can watch more than 300 TV shows as well as more than 100 movies, ranging from blockbusters to timeless classics and representing all corners from the world (Hollywood, Arabic, European, Indian and Asian Cinemas).
-Etihad Airways’ inflight entertainment system also features live TV channels (e.g. BBC, CNN).
+You can watch more than 300 TV shows and more than 100 movies, ranging from blockbusters to timeless classics and representing all corners of the world (Hollywood, Arabic, European, Indian and Asian Cinemas).
+Etihad Airways’ inflight entertainment system also features live TV channels (e.g., BBC, CNN).
 The flat-screen can be tilted so you can still watch TV when you are lying in your bed.

 What are the best First Class seats on Etihad Airways’ Airbus A380?

 If you are traveling with a partner, then choose 2 adjoining Apartments that can become one space when lowering the divider in between them: 3A & 4A, 3K & 4K, or 1H & 2H.
 If you like to look out of the window, then choose one of the Apartments where the seat is located right next to the window: 3A, 3K, 4A, or 4K.